richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-1-introduction.md

   last_name: ''
 ---

 Let's get this out of the way: I'm not an iOS developer.
 In fact, I'm not a mobile developer at all.
-What I am is someone who feels the need to tinker when I see a process that could be improved.
-This series was sparked by my desire to have our iOS testing and release processes have all the consideration that so many other technologies already enjoy.
+Nevertheless, I found myself needing to optimise our iOS build, test, and release process for speed and consistency.
+This series is the resulting output.

 The series will no doubt be wordy so, for your convenience, here's a tl;dr guide: